 15 Conversation-Heavy Games Like Disco Elysium

-Disco Elysium is truly a masterpiece, and finishing it just makes you want to look for more.
-Try these conversation-heavy games like Disco Elysium to scratch your itch.
+The game is truly a masterpiece, and finishing it just makes you want to look for more.
+If you’re looking for more games to fill that void, try on these 15 conversation-heavy games like Disco Elysium for size.

-Scarlet Hollow is a horror-mystery visual novel with detailed hand-drawn art.
-It has impeccable writing, charming characters, and some absurd elements; perfect for players looking for games like Disco Elysium.
+Scarlet Hollow is a horror-mystery visual novel with hand-drawn art.
+It has impeccable writing, charming characters, and some absurd elements, too.

-Scarlet Hollow puts the protagonist in a small town in North Carolina for your estranged aunt’s funeral.
-However, this is the worst time to visit since several horrors are coming out from the shadows.
+Scarlet Hollow starts off in a small town in North Carolina, where you have just arrived for your estranged aunt’s funeral.
+Things quickly spiral into chaos as nightmarish horrors start to come out from the shadows.

-Like Disco Elysium’s skills, Scarlet Hollow features seven unique traits.
+Similar to the skill system in Disco Elysium, Scarlet Hollow features seven unique traits for characters to pick from and develop.
 These traits severely impact dialogue and the choices you can make throughout the game.

 For example, Keen Eye makes your character extremely observant.
 You can only pick two traits in each run, which makes the game replayable for those invested in the story.

 Rainswept is a murder mystery game that stars an emotionally troubled protagonist named Detective Stone.
-While solving the case, you’ll also unpack Stone’s unresolved trauma, which feels familiar for players searching for games like Disco Elysium.
+While solving the case, you’ll also unpack Stone’s unresolved trauma, which will feel familiar for Disco Elysium fans.

 Rainswept is deliberately cinematic.
-Its art direction, clever use of lightning, and framing really push the limits of its minimalistic art.
+The clever use of lightning and framing really push the limits of the minimalistic art style.
 Oftentimes, it feels like a well-crafted drama.

 The game is a point-and-click adventure where you have to solve the alleged murder-suicide of a local couple in that town.
 However, as Stone finds out more about the case, it hits a little too close to home and he’s forced to confront his own baggage.